 Wrangell-St. Elias National Park & Preserve and Glacier Bay National Park & Preserve in the U.S. and Kluane National Park and Tatshenshini-Alsek Provincial Park in Canada are recognized by the United Nations as an internationally protected ecosystem.
 Together, these four units conserve 24.3 million acres, one of the largest protected areas in the world.

-Yakutat District Office Located at 951 Airport Access Road in the coastal area of the park.
-(907) 784-3295.
-Park Brochure Available in English, German, French, Spanish, Korean and Chinese on the park website at www.nps.gov/wrst or via mail by sending your request to Wrangell-St Elias National Park & Preserve, PO Box 439, Copper Center, AK 99573.
+Yakutat coastal area